Libido: Effects of age

 Males reach the peak of their sex drive in their teenage years, while females reach it in their thirties.
-The surge in testosterone hits the male at puberty resulting in a sudden and extreme sex drive which reaches its peak at age 15–16, then drops slowly over their lifetime.
-In contrast, a female's libido increases slowly during adolescence and peaks in their mid-thirties.
+The surge in testosterone hits the male at puberty resulting in a sudden and extreme sex drive which reaches its peak at age 15–16, then drops slowly over his lifetime.
+In contrast, a female's libido increases slowly during adolescence and peaks in her mid-thirties.

 Actual testosterone and estrogen levels that affect a person's sex drive vary considerably.

 Some boys and girls will start expressing romantic or sexual interest by age 10–12.
 The romantic feelings are not necessarily sexual, but are more associated with attraction and desire for another.
 For boys and girls in their preteen years (ages 11–12), at least 25% report "thinking a lot about sex".
 By the early teenage years (ages 13–14), however, boys are much more likely to have sexual fantasies than girls.
 In addition, boys are much more likely to report an interest in sexual intercourse at this age than girls.
 Masturbation among youth is common, with prevalence among the population generally increasing until the late 20s and early 30s.
 Boys generally start masturbating earlier, with less than 10% boys masturbating around age 10, around half participating by age 11–12, and over a substantial majority by age 13–14.
-This is in sharp contrast to girls where virtually none are engaging in masturbation before age 13, and only around 20% by age 13–14.
+This is in sharp contrast to girls where fewer engage in masturbation before age 13, and only around 25% by age 13–14.

 People in their 60s and early 70s generally retain a healthy sex drive, but this may start to decline in the early to mid-70s.
 Older adults generally develop a reduced libido due to declining health and environmental or social factors.
 In contrast to common belief, postmenopausal women often report an increase in sexual desire and an increased willingness to satisfy their partner.
 Women often report family responsibilities, health, relationship problems, and well-being as inhibitors to their sexual desires.
 Aging adults often have more positive attitudes towards sex in older age due to being more relaxed about it, freedom from other responsibilities, and increased self-confidence.
 Those exhibiting negative attitudes generally cite health as one of the main reasons.
 Stereotypes about aging adults and sexuality often regard seniors as asexual beings, doing them no favors when they try to talk about sexual interest with caregivers and medical professionals.
 Non-western cultures often follow a narrative of older women having a much lower libido, thus not encouraging any sort of sexual behavior for women.
 Residence in retirement homes has effects on residents' libidos.
 In these homes, sex occurs, but it is not encouraged by the staff or other residents.
 Lack of privacy and resident gender imbalance are the main factors lowering desire.
 Generally, for older adults, being excited about sex, good health, sexual self-esteem and having a sexually talented partner can be factors.